Skip to main content

 • Environmental reports

-Configuring document types
+Configuring file types

 How document types affect uploads